earchibong/devops_projects/docker.md

 ## Run The Tooling App

-- Ensure you are inside the directory `tooling` that has the file Dockerfile, update docker file: `nano Dockerfile`
+- on a new terminal, ensure you are inside the directory `tooling` that has the file Dockerfile, update docker file: `nano Dockerfile`

 <br>